-To invalidate authorization of an API invoker for all service APIs, the API exposing function shall send an HTTP DELETE message to that API invoker's resource representation URI in the CAPIF core function using the API invoker ID as specified in clause 8.5.2.3.3.2.
+To invalidate authorization of an API invoker for all service APIs, the service consumer shall send an HTTP DELETE message to that API invoker's resource representation URI in the CAPIF core function using the API invoker ID as specified in clause 8.5.2.3.3.2.

 Upon receiving the HTTP DELETE message, the CAPIF core function shall delete the resource representation and shall notify the API invoker of the authorization invalidation using the Notification Destination URI received in the Obtain_Security_Method message.